 The Best Things to Do in Nagoya

-Speaking of Meitetsu Nagoya Station, it’s where you’ll find the best food in Nagoya—or at least the most famous.
-Specifically, you’ll want to head to the 9th floor of the Meitetsu Department Store and grab a seat at Yabaton.
-Try not to drown in your own drool as the smell of fresh-fried pork cutlet fills the air, and watch in awe as the waiter drizzles your tonkatsu with the sweet, red miso sauce that gives it its unique-to-Nagoya name.
+Which nicely segues into what I consider to be the #1 reason Nagoya is worth visiting: Misokatsu.
+If you want to start your trip off on the most delicious note, I’d probably recommend arriving an hour or two before your hotel check in, in which case you’ll want to head to the 9th floor of the Meitetsu Department Store and grab a seat at Yabaton.
+Here, as the smell of Nagoya’s most famous dish wafts in, try not to drown in your own drool as the smell of fresh-fried pork cutlet fills the air, and watch in awe as the waiter drizzles your tonkatsu with the sweet, red miso sauce that gives it its unique-to-Nagoya name.

 Where to Stay in Nagoya